bahamas10/node-stats-page/README.md

     $ curl -sS localhost:8745/process/version | json
     v0.6.15

-This provides a lot of information you can gather about your app while it is running.
-You can use this for alerting, graphing, etc.

 To disable the server for whatever reason, you simply invoke the `close` method

 ``` js